 5. Place the piece of parchment on the countertop and dust it with flour.
 Roll out the dough to the size of the parchment plus ½ inch (1.25 cm) all around.
 Lift it and fit it with the paper into the jellyroll pan.
 Remove any excess dough from the rim or use it to patch spots on the edges where it is a bit short (this dough is very forgiving).

 6. Evenly sprinkle the dough with 1 to 2 tablespoons farina.
-Arrange the plum halves but side up, rooftop-shingle style, slightly overlapping each other.
+Arrange the plum halves cut side up, rooftop-shingle style, slightly overlapping each other.

 7. For the streusel, mix the marzipan with the flour and the sugar in a bowl and rub with your fingertips to a fine meal.
 Add the butter and crumble to large streusel.
 Distribute the streusel over the cake.

-8. Bake in the preheated oven for 30 minutes, or until the crust and the streusel are light brown.
+8. Bake in the preheated oven for 35 to 45 minutes, or until the crust and the streusel are light brown.
 Let cool completely before cutting.

 Makes 1 small sheet cake